-GDPR defined: GDPR stands for the General Data Protection Regulation.
-It’s the toughest data privacy and security law in the world.
-Though drafted and signed into law by the European Union (EU), GDPR carries heavy legal responsibilities for organizations around the globe if they collect data related to EU citizens.
+GDPR defined: the General Data Protection Regulation is the toughest data privacy and security law, drafted and signed into law by the European Union (EU).
+GDPR carries heavy legal responsibilities for organizations around the globe if they collect data related to EU citizens.
 GDRP went into effect on May 25, 2018.

 Impact of General Data Protection Regulation (GDPR) for online businesses

 - GDPR Article 6(1)(a) – Consent as a lawful basis for processing data: The data subject has given consent to the processing of his or her personal data for one or more specific purposes;

 - GDPR Article 6(1)(f) – Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 Those two articles break down what’s known as consent collection and legitimate interest collection.
 Let’s make sure you gain a good understanding of both.

 How your organization can become GDPR compliant: Sorting out customer consent once and for all

 Customer consent is considered the gold standard of data collection: A consumer must click a button (that cannot be pre-filled) to say that they agree to give their information to the company.
 A consent management platform streamlines the process of securing consent.